v-hunt/cell-game/Readme.md

 ## REST API
 Allows user to leverage their tasks on the server and get information about the game.
 Pay attention, that all endpoints require authentication.
+You can try each of the urls in your browser.

 #### GET /api/v1/game/my-tasks/
 Get informattion about all user's running tasks.

 #### POST /api/v1/game/my-tasks/
-Params: taskType - int from 1 to 4
+*Params:* taskType - int from 1 to 4
 Start the task on the server.

 #### DEL /api/v1/game/my-tasks/3/